Duping Lush’s Fairly Traded Honey Shampoo: A Journey Through Ingredients

 The Nourishing Agents: Linseed Mucilage and Sunflower Lecithin

 Linseed mucilage, derived from flaxseeds, is a natural thickening agent that also adds a silky, conditioning feel to the shampoo.
 It helps to detangle hair and improve manageability.
-In my detailed formulation guide, I include step-by-step instructions on how to make linseed mucilage from scratch—it’s easier than you might think!
-Sunflower lecithin, on the other hand, is an emulsifier that helps blend the ingredients together while adding a dose of fatty acids to nourish and strengthen the hair.
+In my detailed formulation guide, I include step-by-step instructions to making your own linseed gel so that you get the correct consistency.
+There are many instructions on the internet however they do give varying viscosities that may not be suitable for the honey shampoo.

 The Gentle Touch: Cocamidopropyl Betaine

 Lush’s original formula uses Lauryl Betaine, a mild surfactant that helps create a creamy lather and reduces potential irritation from harsher cleansing agents.
-However, since Lauryl Betaine can be difficult to source, I substituted it with cocamidopropyl betaine, a similar ingredient derived from coconut oil.
-It’s just as gentle and effective, making it a great alternative for those with sensitive scalps or anyone looking for a milder cleansing experience.
+I had difficulty finding Lauryl Betaine so I substituted it with cocamidopropyl betaine, a similar ingredient derived from coconut oil, that is much more widely available in most regions of the world.

 The Fragrance: Geranium and Orange

 Lush’s original formula includes a blend of geranium oil, neroli oil, rose absolute, beeswax absolute, and bergamot oil for its signature scent.
-To simplify my version, I opted for a combination of geranium oil and orange oil.
+To simplify my version, I opted for a combination of essential oils of geranium oil and orange.
 Geranium oil adds a floral, slightly rosy aroma, while orange oil brings a bright, citrusy note.

 Why I Love This Formula